Frequently Asked Questions about Public Records

 If the court finds that the records are not exempt from disclosure, the public agency will be required to make them available.
 If the court finds in favor of the public agency, the records will be returned to the public agency without being disclosed to the individual requesting them.

 Answer: Yes, under certain circumstances.
-Section 9-344(2) provides for the award of reasonable costs and attorney fees to whichever party prevails, if the court "finds that the request or refusal to provide records was frivolously pursued."
+The award of reasonable costs and attorney fees is provided to whichever party prevails, if the court "finds that the request or refusal to provide records was frivolously pursued."83

 INSPECTION AND AMENDMENT OF RECORDS PERTAINING TO AN INDIVIDUAL

 Answer: Yes, with some exceptions.
-Subsection (1) of section 9-342 permits inspection and copying of records pertaining to oneself "even if the record is otherwise exempt from public disclosure."
-However, subsections (3)(a) through (e) of that section provide some limitations on that access: otherwise exempt investigatory records of a public agency or independent public body corporate and politic if the investigation is ongoing; information that is compiled in reasonable anticipation of a civil action or proceeding, which is not otherwise discoverable; the information relates to adoption records; information which is otherwise exempt from disclosure by statute or court rule; and records of a prisoner maintained by the state or local agency having custody of the prisoner or formerly having custody of the prisoner or by the commission of pardons and parole.
+Inspection and copying of records pertaining to oneself is permitted, "even if the record is otherwise exempt from public disclosure."
+However, there exist some limitations on that access: otherwise exempt investigatory records of a public agency or independent public body corporate and politic if the investigation is ongoing; information that is compiled in reasonable anticipation of a civil action or proceeding, which is not otherwise discoverable; the information relates to adoption records; information which is otherwise exempt from disclosure by statute or court rule; and records of a prisoner maintained by the state or local agency having custody of the prisoner or formerly having custody of the prisoner or by the commission of pardons and parole.84

-Answer: Section 9-335(2) authorizes the individuals involved, as well as their attorney, or insurance company, the right to a complete, unaltered copy of the impact report and any subsequent final report prepared.
+Answer: Individuals involved, as well as their attorney, or insurance company, have the right to a complete, unaltered copy of the impact report and any subsequent final report prepared.85

 Answer: Yes.
-Section 9-342(2) permits an individual to make a written request to correct or amend any record maintained by a public agency about that person.
-Within ten (10) days of the request, the public agency must make the correction, or explain in writing why the request is not granted.
+An individual can make a written request to correct or amend any record maintained by a public agency about that person.
+Within ten (10) days of the request, the public agency must make the correction, or explain in writing why the request is not granted.86

 PENALTIES FOR BAD FAITH NONCOMPLIANCE; IMMUNITY